-For savvy investors looking to get ahead of the pack, multifamily properties are looking pretty appetizing right now.
+For savvy investors looking to get ahead of the pack, are looking pretty appetizing right now.
 But how do you home in on the biggest discounts and lock in returns you can brag about?

 Multifamily real estate investments are hot right now.
 Stock and bond investors are fed up and looking for a better option and ex-single family investors are upping their game as they jump back into the new, rising housing market.
 Why?